orenbaldinger/orenbaldinger.github.io/readme.md

 ## Welcome

-I was born in Hartfurd, Connecticut, grew up in San Antonio, Texas, received a MS in Computer Science from Indiana University, and currently live in Seattle, Washington.
+I was born in Hartfurd, Connecticut, grew up in San Antonio, Texas, received a MS in Computer Science from [Indiana University], and currently live in Seattle, Washington.

 ## Employment

-I currently am employed by Conversica, Inc., as a software development engineer.
+I currently am employed by [Conversica, Inc.](https://conversica.com), as a software development engineer.

-I have worked as a Research Assistant under Damir Cavar at Indiana University.
+I have worked as a Research Assistant under [Damir Cavar](https://damir.cavar.me/) at [Indiana University].

-I was employed for 10 years as a full-stack software developer and small-business contractor and consultant by Comsite International.
+I was employed for 10 years as a full-stack software developer and small-business contractor and consultant by [Comsite International, Inc](https://www.comsite.net).

 ## Professional Experience